Katherine Knight: John Price

-John Charles Thomas Price (4 April 1955 – 1 March 2000) was the father of three children when Knight began an affair with him.
+John Charles Thomas Price (4 April 1955 – 1 March 2000) was the father of three children when he began his affair with Knight.
 Reputedly a "terrific bloke" liked by everyone who knew him, his own marriage had ended in 1988.
 While his two-year-old daughter had remained with his former wife, the two older children lived with him.
-Price was well aware of Knight's violent reputation as she moved into his house in 1995.
-His children liked her; he was making a lot of money working in the local mines, and, apart from violent arguments, at first "life was a bunch of roses."
+Price was aware of Knight's violent reputation when she moved into his house in 1995.
+However, his children liked her, he was making a lot of money working in the local mines, and, apart from violent arguments, at first "life was a bunch of roses."

 In 1998, Knight and Price fought over his refusal to marry her.
 In retaliation, she videotaped items he had allegedly stolen from work and sent the tape to his boss.
-Although the items were out of date medical kits that he had scavenged from the company rubbish tip, Price was fired from the job he had held for seventeen years.
+Although the items were out-of-date medical kits that he had scavenged from the company rubbish tip, Price was fired from the job he had held for seventeen years.
 That same day, he kicked her out and she returned to her own home while news of what she had done spread throughout the town.
 A few months later, Price restarted the relationship, although he now refused to allow her to move in with him.
 The fighting became even more frequent, and most of his friends would no longer have anything to do with him while they remained together.